usnistgov/mass/doc/line_fitting.rst

   params = resultA.params.copy()
   params["dph_de"].set(1.0, vary=False)
   resultB = model.fit(sim, params, bin_centers=e)

+  # There are two plotting methods.
+The first is an LMfit built-in; the other ("mass-style") puts the
+  # fit parameters on the plot.
   resultB.plot()
+  resultB.plotm()

   # The best-fit params are found in resultB.params
   # and a dictionary of their values is resultB.best_values.
   # The parameters given as an argument to fit are unchanged.